AndrewJ-25/Digisax/README.md

 2. 3D printed parts to contain M3 heatset inserts.
 3. Cut two lengths of food grade silicone tubing, 70mm (pressure tube) and 240mm (bleed tube) in length.
 4. All plumbing is a push fit.
 Connect the pressure tube between the neck and pressure sensor.
 Bleed tube carries condensation from the neck to the bottom of the instrument.
 Holes in the right-hand-pinky-keys can hold the bleed tube in place.
 5. All keycaps are a push fit.
+See images at bottom of page for correct placement.
 6. Wrap cork around the neck to ensure an airtight fit with the mouthpiece.

 3D printed parts: